 However, Teddy's eldest child, daughter Kara, died in 2011 at the age of 51 of a heart attack.
 A decade prior she had beaten lung cancer, undergoing a partial lung removal that allowed her to resume her active life.
 At first she had been devastated by the diagnosis, at a loss because she had always been so physically healthy and unsure she had it in herself to recover.

 She thought of something she recalled one of her cousins saying: "We don't have to worry about s--t.
 We're the f--kin' Kennedys."
-But try telling cancer that.

-So Kara said, as she began the fight for survival, per Taraborrelli: "I refuse to allow myself to end up just another casualty of the so-called Kennedy curse.
+As she began the fight for survival, per Taraborrelli: "I refuse to allow myself to end up just another casualty of the so-called Kennedy curse.
 The Kennedy curse ends here, with me."

 A noble thought, but ultimately too much of a burden for one human being to bear.